 5. DEADLINES for Child Welfare Scholars and ICWA Scholars Programs:

-Applications will continue to be accepted after the priority deadline until all stipends are awarded.
+Applications will continue to be accepted until April 24, 2015.
 You may submit an ICWA Scholars or Child Welfare Scholars Program application even if you are still pending acceptance to the MSW Program or the Graduate School.

 Applications for the MSW Program are due January 7, 2016.